legendu-net/blog/misc/content/2013-10-21-python-tips.markdown

 - [The Hitchhiker’s Guide to Python!](http://docs.python-guide.org/en/latest/)
 - [PyVideo](http://pyvideo.org/)

-## Distirbutions
+## Python Distirbutions

-### Anaconda Python

-Anaconda Python is great and provides an all-in-one installer.
-If you want to install Python on a server that you do not have sudo permission, Anaconda Python is a great choice.
+1. When people talks about Python, it usually means the CPython implementation which you can download from <www.python.org>.
+    There are other interesting Python implementations
+    such as [PyPy](https://pypy.org/) (Python implementation in Python), [Jython](http://www.jython.org/) (Python implementation in Java), etc. exists, however,
+    they have relatively very small use groups.
+    Generally speaking,
+    you want to stay with CPython,
+    i.e., the Python people are taling about unless you have very strong reasons to go with another choice.

+2. For the CPython implementation, there are different distributions as well.
+    Besides the official Python distribution
+    (which comes by default in many operating systems), Anaconda Python rules the unofficial distributions.
-It is installed to your home directory by default.
+    It is a great choice which provies an all-in-one installer to use on machines that you don't have sudo permissions as it installs to your home directory by default.

-### PyPy

-Python implemented in Python, which has JIT support.
-However,
-it is not useful in pratice
-unless it resolves the issue of numerous C-based packages.
+    Anaconda Python supports 2 different flavors:
+    Anaconda (binded with many popular Python packages) and miniconda (with minimum Python packages).
+    It also invented another package management tool named `conda` to replace `pip`.
+    `conda` is a general purpose package management tool instead of for Python only.
+    It eases the pain of figuring out the right dependencies of Python packages but it is a little bit bloated (with larger installation sizes) compared to `pip`.

+## Environment Variable

+1. You should use `os.pathexpanduser("~")` (instead of `os.getenv('HOME')`)
+    to get the home directory of the current user in Python `os.getenv('HOME')` only works on Linux/Unix.

 ## Configuration